ykdojo/kaguya/README.md

 1. If you want Kaguya to be able to interact with your files, put them in the FILES folder.
 1. Note: Kaguya won't have access to files outside of its own directory.

+## VS Code Extension

+We're also working on a VS Code extension version of Kaguya.
+Feel free to sign up for the waitlist here: http://kaguya.ai/

 ## Recommended Custom Instructions

 ```